 If we think about anything, we solve the details not with computer code - we solve any task with imagination, not abstractly: We think in (mirrored) images!
 Or as C.S.
 Peirce (1837-1914) 1902 stated: "All thought is in signs".
 We don't even solve arithmetic problems abstractly, but rather with our imagination.

-Not even the measurement unit of the (first) informatics - the bit - exists in this second informatics.
+Even the unit of measurement of (first) computer science - the bit - doesn't exist in this second informatics.
 Pulses are not bits!
-Information only arises, where a pulse meets its twins or its predecessors or successors.
+Only where a pulse meets its twins, its predecessors, or its successors, does a blurred or sharp pixel emerge, and information is created.

-Translated into projective images, the bit can only be characterized by the sharpness of the image: the sharper it is, the more bits can be transferred between the source and the projection.
+Translated into projective mappings, the bit can only be characterized by the sharpness of the mapping: The sharper it is, the more bits can be transferred between the original and the image.
+The fuzzier it is, the more error-tolerant the projection is.

-Why is the information processing of nerves so far away from that of computers?
-Does the brain use a second informatics, we know nothing about?
+Why is information processing in nerve systems so far away from that of computers?
+Does the brain use a second information science, we know nothing about?

-And why evolution developed so very slow delay lines (nerves)?
-We know, that the body tissue carries the electrical current (ionic current) much more better and very much faster.
+Why did evolution develop very slow delay lines in nerves?
+We know that body tissue conducts electrical current (ionic current) millions of times faster.

-And why does the nervous system use extremely sharp pulses to transmit information?
-They excite a neuron especially, where many pulse peaks meet.
+And last but not least: Why does the nervous system use extremely sharp impulses to transmit information?
+They only excite a neuron where many pulses meet at exactly the same time.

 Computers can't do anything with pulses, they use static binary levels ("HIGH" and "LOW") and clocks (Takte).